traefik/hub/api-management/1-getting-started/README.md

 ## Install Traefik Hub

-Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page to [generate a new agent](https://hub.traefik.io/agents/new).
+First, log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io) and open the page to [generate a new agent](https://hub.traefik.io/agents/new).

 **:warning: Do not install the agent, but copy the token.**

-Now, open a terminal and run these commands to create the secret for Traefik Hub.
+Then, open a terminal and run these commands to create the secret for Traefik Hub:

 ```shell
 export TRAEFIK_HUB_TOKEN=